lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 ## Course Info

-This course meets for lectures on Mondays, Wednesdays, and Fridays from 4:10pm-5pm in Reid Hall 105.
-Lectures will be recorded and available afterward if you would like to rewatch them.
-We will use
-Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* for grading.
+This course meets on Mondays, Wednesdays, and Fridays from 4:10pm-5pm in Reid Hall 105.
+Our course meetings will be a combination of lecture and in-class group and solo activities.
+We will use Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* for grading.

-In an ideal world, your participation in this course would look like this:
-* Before lecture, skim the recommended reading (about 15 minutes per lecture).
-* Attend lecture, taking notes, asking questions as you have them, and participating in in-class activities (about 50 minutes per lecture).
-* Attend an optional tutorial section and/or office hours (about 1 hour per week).
-* Complete the homework assignments to get independent practice developing proofs and writing them up clearly (about 3 hours each most weeks).
-* Reference the textbook, lecture notes, and lecture videos, and attend instructor office hours, use tutoring services, or visit the CS Success center as needed.
+Lectures will be recorded and available afterward if you would like to rewatch them; however, in-class activities make up 10% of your grade so it is in your best interest to attend class.

 ## Course Resources

 ### Textbook

+The content in this course is based off of
 *Connecting Discrete Mathematics and Computer Science* by David Liben-Nowell.
 A free PDF version of the book is available [here](https://cs.carleton.edu/faculty/dln/book/).
 The physical book is about $80 and is available in the bookstore if you prefer that.

 ### Problem solving tips